Glucksspiel/MightyLuck/README.md

 Name: MightyLuck

 Project: Portfolio

-Live Link:
+Live Link: (add your hosted URL here)

-Tech Used: HTML / CSS / JS
+Tech Used: HTML / CSS / JavaScript

-Goal: A webstie that present's my personal portfolio
+Goal: A website that presents my personal portfolio and links to sample projects.

-Features: Dark mode/Light mode images that after clik on it takes user to github with presented project
+Features:
+- Light and Dark theme toggle (persists the user’s preference across visits)
+- Project images link to GitHub project pages when clicked

-Screenshots: (insert 2–3)
+Screenshots: (insert 2–3 images showing Light and Dark mode)

-Challenges & Fixes: (2–3 sentences)
+Challenges & Fixes: (write 2–3 sentences about issues you encountered and how you resolved them)

-Next Step Ideas: (1 sentence)
+Next Step Ideas: (e.g. add contact form handling or project filters)